TheAustrian1998/camDaiLeverage/README.md

 Mechanism is as follow:

+1. Take a flash-swap in DAI
-1. Deposit DAI in AAVE
+2. Deposit DAI in AAVE
-2. Deposit amDai in camDai Vault (QiDaoProtocol)
+3. Deposit amDai in camDai Vault (QiDaoProtocol)
-3. Deposit camDai as collateral in Vault (QiDaoProtocol)
+4. Deposit camDai as collateral in Vault (QiDaoProtocol)
-4. Borrow MAI
+5. Borrow MAI
-5. Swap MAI for DAI
+6. Swap MAI for DAI
-6. Repeat
+7. Pay flash-swap

 This tool is a `Instadapp style` protocol, you can call `createNew()` function to create a new contract that only your account (`msg.sender`) can manage.